 She progressed to adding crocheted lacing to blouse collars and hand towels.
 Her most challenging project was a beautiful table cloth designed with delicate red crocheted rose motifs (and green crocheted leaves as well).
 She gave the table cloth to her mother who loved eating Sunday dinners on a beautifully set table.
 Virgie still has her very first crochet hook - the same one she used to crochet that table cloth.

 Today Virgie's favorite crochet projects include slipper socks (her own custom design), unique and creative scarves, ponchos for toddlers, fashionable hats and blankets of all shapes and sizes.
-You can purchase some of her items at the Roseville Area Seniors Craft & Gift Shop where she regularly volunteers, and has been consigning for several years.
+For many years you could purchase some of her items at the Roseville Area Seniors Craft & Gift Shop where she regularly volunteered and consignied for several years.

-Through the Roseville Area Seniors Program, Virgie mentors nursing students from Century College on how to work with older adults.
-She spends 16 hours each semester helping the students with their various assignments (related to working with seniors).
-These assignments include understanding the senior's life experiences, carrying on conversations with seniors, listening and conversing with seniors.
-She also gets to do fun things with her mentee like baking, looking at photo albums, making crafts, taking walks, and more.
+Through the Roseville Area Seniors Program, Virgie has mentored nursing students from Century College on how to work with older adults.
+She spent 16 hours each semester helping the students with their various assignments (related to working with seniors).
+These assignments included understanding the senior's life experiences, carrying on conversations with seniors, listening, and conversing with seniors.
+She also got to do fun things with her mentee like baking, looking at photo albums, making crafts, taking walks, and more.

-Virgie has five fabulous children, seven grand-kids and one great-granddaughter.
+Virgie has five fabulous children, seven grand-kids, and three great-grandchildren.
 She is a former Board Member for the North Suburban Senior Council (NSSC), and she is an active member of The Living Word Church and World Outreach Ministries.

 Virgie loves to travel throughout the U.S. and overseas, and she is in her 14th year of Bible Study Fellowship (BSF) where she serves as a Greeter.